 - 1. Schools: This category includes all K-12 schools participating in the FCC E-Rate program or that have a National Center for Education Statistics (NCES) ID in the categories "public schools" or "private schools." - 2.
 Libraries: The list of libraries includes all those participating in the FCC E-Rate program as well as all member libraries, and their branches, of the American Library Association (ALA). - 3.
-Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals, and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier. - 4.
-Public safety entities: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of Georgia, and units of local government.
-Included in the list of public safety entities is also the list of public safety answering points (PSAP) in the FCC PSAP registry.
+Health clinic, health center, hospital, or other medical providers: The list of health clinics, health centers, hospitals, and other medical providers includes all institutions that have a Centers for Medicare and Medicaid Services (CMS) identifier.

-- 5. Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, Tribal colleges and universities, other universities, and other educational institutions. - 6.
+- 4. Public safety entities: The list of public safety entities includes fire houses, emergency medical service stations, and police stations, based on records maintained by the State of Georgia, and units of local government.
+Included in the list of public safety entities is also the list of public safety answering points (PSAP) in the FCC PSAP registry. - 5.
+Institutions of higher education: Institutions of higher education include all institutions that have an NCES ID in the category "college," including junior colleges, community colleges, minority serving institutions, Tribal colleges and universities, other universities, and other educational institutions. - 6.
 Public housing organizations: Public housing organizations were identified by contacting the Public Housing Agencies (PHAs) for Georgia enumerated by the U.S. Department of Housing and Urban Development, as well as by contacting nonprofit organizations Public and Affordable Housing Research Corporation (PAHRC) and National Low-Income Housing Coalition, which maintain a database of nationwide public housing units at the National Housing Preservation Database (NHPD). - 7.
-Community support organizations: The list includes primarily non-profit organizations identified by the GTA, in the context of its multi-year broadband engagement work, that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals. - 8.
+Community support organizations: The list includes primarily non-profit organizations identified by the GTA, in the context of its multi-year broadband engagement work, that facilitate greater public use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals, through public access to computers and related digital skills and workforce training. - 8.
+Government entities: The list includes county and municipal government facilities in rural counties in the state that facilitate greater use of broadband service by vulnerable populations through improved access to government services, including those living primarily in rural areas, those with low incomes, aging individuals, people with disabilities, racial and ethnic minorities, justice-impacted individuals, and veterans.
+TA believes that local government facilities are eligible since they serve citizens with such a broad range of services that require connectivity and will be able to provide public Wi-Fi once the facility has improved connectivity. - 9.
 Other sources of data: GTA also drew on state agency, county, and municipal resources to identify additional eligible community anchor institutions that were not contained in the data sources listed above.
-In addition, GTA will use the Initial Proposal Volume I public comment process to ensure that all relevant institutions meeting the CAI criteria are included.
+In addition, GTA used the Initial Proposal Volume I public comment process to add relevant institutions meeting the CAI criteria.